18 Top-Rated Day Trips from San Luis Obispo, CA

 Once a small fishing village, Morro Bay is now a recreational destination that delights visitors with its relaxing seaside ambience and stunning scenery.
 The town overlooks the distinctive Morro Rock, an iconic nature site and protected bird sanctuary.
 The calm waters of Morro Bay make it a popular place for surfing, kayaking, and sailing.

 The area is also wonderful for fishing, cycling, nature walks, and spotting wildlife.
-Organized boat tours allow visitors to see the amazing marine animals including seabirds, sea lions, and sea otters.
+Other popular things to do in Morro Bay are organized boat tours.
+They allow visitors to see the amazing marine animals including seabirds, sea lions, and sea otters.

 When it comes to dining, Morro Bay is one of the best places to visit near San Luis Obispo for seafood meals.
 The waterfront restaurants lining the harbor offer delicious locally caught fish, served at bayside patios with views of Morro Rock and the bay.